kcheung3102/KevsList/README.md

 # KevsList
-Inspired by Craiglists, a simple job posting that lets you add, edit and delete job postings.
+Inspired by Craigslist, a simple job posting that lets you add, edit and delete job postings.

 # Technologies Used
 - Java